Jeff Bridgman Antique Flags

 Some flag-makers would have been adding a star for the 38th state even before it entered the Union, in the early part of 1876 or even prior.
 In fact, many makers of parade flags were actually producing 39 star flags, in hopeful anticipation of the addition of two more Western Territories instead of one.
 But the 39th state would not join the Union for another 13 years, when the Dakota Territory entered as two states on the same day.
 The 38 star flag became official on July 4th, 1877 and was generally used until the addition of the Dakotas in 1889.

 Press-dyed wool flags are scarcer than those printed on cotton and silk.
 Because parade flags were often intended for one day's use at a parade, political rally, a reunion of soldiers, or some other patriotic event, most were made of cotton.
 While cotton absorbs water, short-term use precluded the need for anything more hardy.
 Because the Centennial Exposition lasted for a period of six months, it required decorative flags that would sustain being flown for a longer time and withstand the elements.
-It is reasonable to assume that press-dyed wool flags were adapted for precisely this purpose, because wool sheds water is suitable for extended outdoor use.
-Previous to this time they primarily saw military function.
+Because wool sheds water, it was the fabric of choice selected by flag-makers for extended outdoor use.
+Prior to this time, press-dyed wool flags primarily served military function.
+With the advent of lengthy World’s Fair events in America, they were well-suited for the long-term, decorative applications these required and adapted as such.

 A Brief History of the Horstmann Company: